Cost of Living in Alaska

 What it means to live comfortably will vary from person to person.
 Your family size, lifestyle choices, and other factors can affect how accessible a comfortable style of living is.
 Location also plays a role.

 With that in mind, it’s worth noting that Alaska is considered to be one of the least affordable places to live in the United States.
-According to U.S. News & World Report’s Affordability Rankings , Alaska is the fourth least affordable state to live in.
+According to U.S. News & World Report’s Affordability Rankings, Alaska is the fifth least affordable state to live in.

 That report measures the average cost of living in a given state against the average amount of money most households have.
-The low ranking isn’t much of a surprise, as the 2021 MERIC data ranked Alaska as the state with the seventh highest cost of living.
+The low ranking isn’t much of a surprise, as the most recent MERIC data ranked Alaska as the state with the fifth highest cost of living.

 What City Has the Lowest Cost of Living in Alaska?

 As you’ve seen, living in Alaska can cost a pretty penny.
-Let’s take a closer look at the three major Alaska cities with the lowest cost of living, according to the Council for Community and Economic Research’s Cost of Living Index for the second quarter of 2021.
+Let’s take a closer look at the three major Alaska cities with the lowest cost of living, according to the Council for Community and Economic Research’s Cost of Living Index.

 Anchorage

-The major Alaskan city with the lowest cost-of-living index (122.9) is the famous city of Anchorage, known for outdoor activities such as hiking, canoeing, and biking.
+The major Alaskan city with the second-lowest cost-of-living index (122.8) is the famous city of Anchorage.
+Known for outdoor activities such as hiking, canoeing, and biking, it’s located along the southern coast of Alaska with a robust seaport.
+It boasted 286,075 residents by last census estimates.
+Anchorage is home to the Alaska Native Heritage Center as well as the start of the Parks highway, which connects the city to Denali National Park.
 The city also has plenty of arts and entertainment opportunities as well.

 SoFi Home Loans